-B2B SaaS mergers and acquisitions: dos and don’ts
+SaaS SEO best practices: dos and don'ts

 Your content marketing strategy is more than just a content calendar, and I think some people forget that.
 More thought needs to go into it beyond just creating a calendar and calling it done.
 From my experience working on dozens of content strategies for SaaS companies, here are some of my do’s and don’ts when building a content marketing strategy and writing for SaaS.